Case Study of Stroke: Assisting a 62-year-old to live independently after Physical Therapy

 By the conclusion of the Jagruti Rehab Centre 10-week program, the patient had achieved almost complete independence in her daily activities.
 She could walk without assistance within the house and utilised a cane when walking outside.
 Communication improved dramatically, and her self-confidence was reinstated.
 She no longer needed 24-hour assistance and resumed all former activities and interests, including gardening and reading.

-Impact on her family and community
+Impact on Her Family and Community

 The family engagement had an undoubtedly positive impact on her recovery.
 Both her husband and son attended therapy and gained a good understanding of what sort of assistance was necessary to navigate rehabilitation exercises.
 Thus, the emotional burden for the family was lessened, and the timeframe of healing could occur sooner.